 Give yourself a name.
 After you have a name, put a sign in your booth so people will know where to find you.
 It’s easier for someone to find you with a name instead of a description especially in the antique world.
 Some antique malls or stores have hundreds of booths so you want people to know where to go to find you.
 I made my sign with barn wood that I had lying around and some letters from Hobby Lobby.
 Since I have two booths at different locations, I tried to make my signs look similar and again, it went with my style and farmhouse theme I was trying to create.

 Decide what look you want for you booth.
 I wanted a vintage farmhouse look so I choose pieces that go with that look like ladders, shutters, scales, etc. This does not mean that you can’t put other items with other styles in your booth, but I think sticking with a certain look versus a ton of random items gives your customers a clear picture of what they can use it for and gives your booth a theme that is easy to see for your customers.

 Learn to DIY

-I am always up for learning new things, especially if it could help me sell some items.
+I’m always up for learning new things, especially if it could help me sell some items.
 One of the most important DIY that I learned a few years back was chalk painting.
 Not everyone is up for it.
 I totally understand that.
 It’s a lot of work, but it does allow you to make money on pieces that you can find for cheap.
 I also make signs, chalkboard windows, I recovered chairs, and pretty much anything that is going to help me add that special touch to an ordinary piece.

 Here are some of my DIY pieces that I have created.

-Chalk painted table and recovered chairs using burlap sacks
+White chalk painted table and recovered chairs using burlap sacks

-Chalk board window
+Chalk board window in